ABOUT US

 Lithuanian Fund for Nature

-Founded in 1991, the Lithuanian Fund for Nature (LFN) is one of the first environmental organizations in Lithuania.
-The foundation aims to preserve the country's biodiversity, encourage the sustainable use of natural resources, and increase public awareness of the importance of protecting nature.
+Established in 1991, the Lithuanian Fund for Nature (LFN) was one of the first environmental organisations in Lithuania.
+The organisation aims to preserve the country's biodiversity, promote the sustainable use of natural resources and raise public awareness of the importance of protecting nature.

-The LFN cooperates with international organizations, government institutions, businesses, and local communities to find sustainable solutions and achieve long-term impact on nature conservation.
+The LFN collaborates with international organisations, government institutions, businesses and local communities to find sustainable solutions and achieve long-term impact on nature conservation.

-The LFN develops projects aimed at protecting biodiversity and managing natural resources sustainably, as well as raising public environmental awareness.
+The LFN develops projects that protect biodiversity and manage natural resources sustainably, as well as raise public environmental awareness.

 VISION